 3 Branding Tactics to Get More YouTube Views

 If you’re serious about YouTube marketing, you’re going to have to be serious about branding.
-Branding is what separates teenage vloggers from the YouTube channels which seriously rack up views and subscribers.
+Youtube branding is what separates teenage vloggers from the YouTube channels which seriously rack up views and subscribers.

 - Basic branding ideas